METER READER/COLLECTOR

 The following application materials are required:

-The application is available on our website at Current Job Opportunities | Sorted by Job Title ascending | Springfield Utility Board Careers (governmentjobs.com) and can be completed on line
+Current Job Opportunities | Sorted by Job Title ascending | Springfield Utility Board Careers (governmentjobs.com)

 SUB encourages all qualified individuals to apply.
 SUB is committed to cultural diversity, equity and inclusion, and does not discriminate on the basis of any protected status, including disability and veteran status.